Dual Fuel Hybrid Heating & Cooling System Installations

 Furnaces

-A furnace is a traditional heating appliance that generates heat by burning fuel sources like natural gas or propane.
+A furnace is a traditional heating appliance that generates heat by burning fuel sources like natural gas, propane, or oil.
 This heat then warms the air in the house, which spreads it once more throughout the house.
-Furnaces are 95% energy efficient, but they last more than 20 years.
-Although they don’t cost much to install, furnaces do require access to either natural gas or propane in order to work.
-If not, the procedure to obtain a natural gas source will increase the cost of installation.
+Furnaces are up to 95% efficient, but they last more than 20 years.
+Although they don’t cost much to install, furnaces do require access to either natural gas, propane, or oil in order to work.

 Heat Pumps